paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...we will also need to modify the process command function, mapping this function to the integer 2.<br />
+...we will also need to modify the `process_command` function, adding a case to the switch statement that calls the `create_bitcoin_address` function when the function is the integer value 2.<br />
 So, you can see now why a switch statement was called for in the first place.

 ---